denniskigen/ampath-forms-old/docs/platform/core-concepts.md

 }
 ```

 Form schemas get constructed using the Schema Editor.
 When you launch the Schema Editor, you get presented with a default form scaffold that looks like the example schema shown above.

+### Form properties

-The default schema comprises of the following:
+The default schema comprises of the following properties:

 - `name`: The name of the form.
 Presently, form names must contain the word **POC** to be considered valid.
 For example, **Test POC form** is a valid form name while **Yet Another Test form** is not.